agnwinds/python/docs/sphinx/source/atomic/bound_free.rst

 for non-hydrogenic ions, it is more realistic (and conservative) than some of the unphysically shallow gradients that were being found.
 This is also briefly described in section~3.7.2 of Matthews PhD thesis.
-The python scripts can be found in progs/extrapolate\_xs/ with docstrings describing their use.
+The python scripts can be found in the `data-gen <https://github.com/agnwinds/data-gen>`_ repository progs/extrapolate\_xs/ with docstrings describing their use.